“I want my son to be prepared to enter the workforce when he leaves school. How can I get the IEP team to develop vocational goals for him?”

 The IEP team may need to assess your child’s adaptive behavior and self-determination skills, including skills in:

 - Goal setting

 - Communication and social skills

-Learn more about your parent role in transition assessment and how assessments are a step to helping your child set goals for the future.
+Learn more about your parental role in transition assessment and how a good assessment is a big step to helping your child set goals for the future.